 Who doesn’t love a quirky find?
-How about a full-size model spitfire (see above) in a regular garden?
+Visitors are always attracted to the Moffat spitfire, a full-size model in a regular garden.
 The proud owner, a retired doctor and aircraft enthusiast, built it and intends to leave it to the people of Moffat.
 It’s not just popular with aviation geeks.
 Many residents and visitors have taken a detour to admire its bodywork.

 3. See the stars

 Moffat is Europe’s first dark sky town.
 Thanks to very little light pollution here, the sky at night is really black – populated with many stars clearly visible to the naked eye.
 Freelance Ranger Elizabeth Tindal is the person to take you on a specially guided stargazing tour.

 Another claim to fame: Moffat has Scotland’s narrowest street – Syme Street – which is also the only Syme Street in the whole of Britain.
 Scotland’s shortest street is also here, with its one house, as well as the oldest pharmacy in Scotland dating back to 1844.